-A founding member of Tongue in Cheek, Gail has studied with Bill Duffy, with west coast jazz vocalist Ellen Johnson and with NEA jazz master Sheila Jordan, whose biography she publicized.
+A founding member of Tongue in Cheek, Gail has studied with Bill Duffy, and with NEA jazz master Sheila Jordan, whose biography she publicized.
 Gail has MC’d and appeared as a featured performer at a number of open mics in the area.
-With Tongue in Cheek’s Robin Burrage, she has performed at Club Cafe.
+She has performed at Club Cafe with Robin Burrage and with jazz performers David Harewood and Ariadna.
 A former theatrical director, Gail’s heart dwells where jazz meets Broadway.

 Ashley has been teaching acting and voice since getting her MFA at the Yale School of Drama.
 She was a member of the Yale Repertory Company; founded a political theatre company in San Francisco called Food For Thought.
 She was professor of acting at The Boston Conservatory, and the University of Massachusetts where she directed the musical Working by Studs Turkel.
 Her New York City credits include Bocaccio’s Decameron at the Manhattan Theatre Club with Henry Winkler, and The Effect of Gamma Rays on Man Moon Marigolds with Shelly Winters.
 She currently performs for Senior Centers and Libraries in the Boston Area.
 Her cabaret shows include A Cabaret of Passion and Ambivalence, When Music Was Musical, and Love Songs From Around The World.
 She teaches theatre arts privately and this Winter will also be offering a worshop called, Fear-Less Performance, using acting techniques and interactive theatre exercises to deal with issues of stage fright.
 She can be reached at email@example.com